Lab 4: Svelte (Templating & Control Flow)

 to go to its parent folder.

-npm create svelte@latest my-portfolio
+npm create svelte@4 my-portfolio

 The npm create